dudaspm/PSUPythonWorkshop/README.md

 # PSU Python Workshop

-## Workshop 1 - Introduction to Python and Jupyter

-## Workshop 2 - Reading in Data and Making Plots
+## Fall 2018 - Python was developed in Python 2.7

-## Workshop 3 - Speeding Up Python
+## Spring 2019 - Python was devloped in Python 3

-## Workshop 4 - Web Scraping/Twitter API